Hayakuchi0/TakeyariViewer/README.md

 # TakeyariViewer

-This is program for make protfolio site simply.
+This is program for make portfolio site simply.

 ## Description